Skip to content

 Can I realistically cover my mortgage with Airbnb income in the DR?

 It depends on your down payment and loan terms.
-With foreigner financing at 7–13% interest and 20–50% down, monthly mortgage payments on a $300K property could run $1,500–$2,500/month.
-Gross Airbnb revenue of $1,500–$1,800/month may cover the mortgage in peak months but will fall short in low season.
-Most successful investor-owners plan to cover 50–70% of carrying costs through rental income, not 100%.
+With foreigner financing at 10–14% interest and 30–50% down, monthly mortgage payments on a $300K property could run $1,500–$2,500/month.
+What matters is net rental income (after PM, platform fee, and carrying costs), not gross.
+On a typical Las Terrenas condo, net rental of ~$15,000/year and carrying costs of ~$10,000/year leave roughly $5,000 of annual cash flow available toward debt service — covering maybe 15–25% of a typical mortgage payment.
+Most successful investor-owners plan to cover only 30–60% of carrying-plus-debt costs through rental income, not 100%.

 How does Airbnb income in Las Terrenas compare to other Caribbean markets?